 Why Choose Oral Fluid versus Urine Drug Testing?

-Oral fluid testing can detect drugs anytime, from immediately after the most recent use, up to three days after use.
-Conventional drug testing with urine cannot accurately detect usage in the first four hours after use, thus making saliva superior for post-accident testing.
+Oral fluid testing can detect drugs immediately after the most recent use and up to 4 days later.
+Conventional drug testing with urine is unable to detect usage in the first four hours after use.

-A sample testing positive is then run with Liquid Chromatography Tandem Mass Spectrometry (LC/MS/MS), the most sophisticated and accurate confirmation method available.
-LC/MS/MS is 100 to 1,000 times more precise than Gas Chromatography Mass Spectrometry, reducing the risk of false positives in confirmed results.
-See more about screening and confirmation
+Any sample testing positive after screening is tested again using Liquid Chromatography Tandem Mass Spectrometry (LC/MS/MS), the most sophisticated and accurate method available.
+LC/MS/MS is more accurate and 100 to 1,000 times more precise than Gas Chromatography Mass Spectrometry (GC/MS).
+Forensic Fluids Laboratories uses the most technologically advanced equipment available.
+Read more about screening and confirmation.

 Source: Journal of Analytical Toxicology, Vol. 25, November/December 2002

 11 nor 9 carboxy THC is the major metabolite found in urine.
 A single dose of THC may be detected in urine for an average of 24 to 120 hours.
-In most peer reviewed papers, the highest doses produced positive screens for up to 120 hours, with most papers reporting an average of 26 to 33 hours.
-(These data are taken from over 80 peer reviewed papers).
+In most peer-reviewed papers, the highest doses produced positive screens for up to 120 hours, with most papers reporting an average of 26 to 33 hours.
 Urine excretion of THC does not decrease consistently so urine screenings may fluctuate between negative and positive during the detection window.